Page 2 of 2

 “Seeing kids shot and fatherless families in Church Hill — these things have a direct tether to this period when there was a brief time when things could’ve gone another way,” he says.

-He notes that the classic “Birth of the Nation” was the largest-grossing film of its time; now remembered as a bigoted but major formal achievement.
+He notes that the classic “Birth of the Nation” was the largest-grossing film of its time, even now it's remembered as a racist but major formal achievement.
 “It really hasn’t been re-approached,” he says.
 “I’ve wanted to right some of the wrongs in that film.”

 Forget financing a racially sensitive film, Alverson can’t even find a theater in Richmond that shows the kinds of movies he wants to see.
 So he ends up watching them online at places such as Fandor (“It’s embarrassing,” he says).
 That’s a big reason why he supports the creation of the Bijou Film Center.

-Bijou co-founder James Parrish describes next week’s Byrd screening as a trial partnership with the Institute for Contemporary Art, which hopes to bring contemporary filmmakers to town.
+Bijou co-founder James Parrish describes next week’s Byrd screening as a trial partnership with the Institute for Contemporary Art, which hopes to bring contemporary filmmakers.

-And what about the new film “Entertainment”?
-Call it a road movie to the end of the American dream, with a depressed, phlegm-hocking, cocktail-spilling comedian at the helm.
+And what about his new film “Entertainment”?
+You could call it a road movie to the end of the American dream, with a depressed, phlegm-hocking, cocktail-spilling comedian at the helm.

 Scott Foundas, a Variety film critic who recently took a job as a development executive at Amazon Studios, is a fan.